TeoField-Marsham/Datashare_Network_implementation/README.md

 - The client exponentiates the hashed values with its secret ($ \text{hash}^s \mod P $ ) and sends them to the server.
-- The server exponentiates both its own hashed values and the client’s exponentiated values with its own secret.
+- The server exponentiates both its own hashed values and the clients exponentiated values with its own secret.

 ### 3. Intersection

-- After receiving the server’s further exponentiations, the client inversely exponentiates them to recover all valid collisions.
+- After receiving the servers further exponentiations, the client inversely exponentiates them to recover all valid collisions.
 - The sets of tags are compared by hashing them again with some extra identifying information (e.g., document ID + exponentiated keyword).
 - The client identifies which tags match and can conclude which keywords are in both sets and satisfy their query.